ibm-cloud-docs/transit-gateway/helpful-tips.md

 {: #redundant-gre-connection-considerations}

 * A redundant GRE is essentially a grouping of at least two GRE tunnels.
-* The number of tunnels cannot exceed two tunnels per zone.
+* The number of tunnels can't exceed two tunnels per zone.
 * You can place the tunnels within a redundant GRE in the same or different zones.
 * All connections and tunnels on the transit gateway must have unique names.
 * All tunnels in a redundant GRE target the same network and account.